jina-ai/jina/docs/how-to/gpu-executor.md

 (gpu-prerequisites)=
 ## Prerequisites

-For this tutorial, you will need to work on a machine with an NVIDIA graphics card.
+For this tutorial, you need to work on a machine with an NVIDIA graphics card.
 If you don't have such a machine at home, you can use various free cloud platforms (like Google Colab or Kaggle kernels).

 Also ensure you have a recent version of [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx)